-These travelers are transferred into bodies of our current-day humans, who otherwise would die, to blend in with twenty-first-century people.
+These travelers are transferred into the bodies of our current-day humans, who otherwise would die, to blend in with twenty-first-century people.
 And with the help of their artificial intelligence boss from the future, travelers carry out missions in order to stop many catastrophic events from happening.

-Travelers is a great mix of sci-fi and drama, features a great cast and spine-tingling storylines.
+Travelers is a great mix of sci-fi and drama, featuring a great cast and spine-tingling storylines.
 So if you love all that and love a good time-travel series, then look no further than Travelers.

 Where to watch Travelers: